mantidproject/mantid/docs/source/interfaces/CrystalFieldPythonInterface.rst

     cf = CrystalField('Ce', 'C2v', B20=0.37737, B22=3.9770, ..., Temperature=44.0, ResolutionModel=rm)

 When a resolution model is set the peak width will be constrained to have a value close to the model.
 The degree of deviation is controled by the
-`WidthVariation` parameter.
+`FWHMVariation` parameter.
 It has the default of 0.1 and is an absolute maximum difference a width can have.
 If set to 0 the widths will be fixed to their calculated values (depending on the instant values of their peak centres).
 For example::

-    cf = CrystalField('Ce', 'C2v', B20=0.37737, B22=3.9770, ..., Temperature=44.0, ResolutionModel=rm, WidthVariation=0.001)
+    cf = CrystalField('Ce', 'C2v', B20=0.37737, B22=3.9770, ..., Temperature=44.0, ResolutionModel=rm, FWHMVariation=0.001)